 Morning: Latin Quarter

-Home to the historic Sorbonne University, ornate churches, spacious parks, classic cafes and chic nightclubs, the Latin Quarter a fun district to explore.
+Home to the historic Sorbonne University, ornate churches, spacious parks, classic cafes and chic nightclubs, the Latin Quarter is a fun district to explore.

 Begin with coffee at Café de Flore, a famous haunt of literary fans.
 Next, visit Saint Germain-des-Pres and Saint-Sulpice churches.